shjackson/Scott_Jackson_1756/README.md

 At this point, I had determined that the GITHUB versions of the files  were functional, and had determined the key differences between the GITHUB version and the current state of my ZIP versions.
 I created a backup of my ZIP versions, and over-wrote my live repository version of the ZIP files with all of the GITHUB versions of the same files.
 Then I committed those versions to my Github repository (shjackson/Scott_Jackson_1756).

 Note: I mispelled the word "functional" when uploading the corrected versions of the files.
-I couldn't figure out how to added a change summary, so the typo is still there.
+I couldn't figure out how to edit a change summary, so the typo is still there.
 Sorry about that.

 I updated this Readme.